jDomantas/muncher/readme.md

 functions, etc.) in their own code without having to use some generic compiler-friendly syntax.

+The idea is that objects method should be thought as defined in terms of pattern macthing on syntax instead of an object providing a few syntactic features to access object's properties.

 Take a look at the [intro example](./programs/examples/intro) for an overview of the language.